KDAB/cxx-qt/README.md

 * [cmake/CompilerCaching.cmake](./cmake/CompilerCaching.cmake) - a helper for using sccache

 # About KDAB

-cxx-qt is supported and maintained by Klarälvdalens Datakonsult AB (KDAB).
+CXX-Qt is supported and maintained by Klarälvdalens Datakonsult AB (KDAB).

 The KDAB Group is the global No.1 software consultancy for Qt, C++ and OpenGL applications across desktop, embedded and mobile platforms.